wp-plugins/slideshow-jquery-image-gallery/readme.txt

 Slideshow provides an easy way to integrate a slideshow for any Wordpress installation.

-Any sized image can be loaded into the slideshow using the upload button you're already familiar with from uploading images to your posts.
-Once uploaded, the images are shown in your slideshow straight away!
+Any image can be loaded into the slideshow by picking it from the Wordpress media page, even image you already uploaded can be inserted into your slideshow right away!

 Fancy doing something crazy?
 You can create and use as many slideshows as you'd like, with different images, settings and styles for each one of them.

- - Upload as many images as you like.
+ - Create as many slideshows with as many slides as you like
+ - Image slides
+ - Text slides
+ - Video slides (Coming in version 2.1.0)
  - Place it anywhere on your website.
  - Customize it to taste.
  - Show that visitor who's boss.